Can I be a trustee and beneficiary of my own trust?

 Being the founder is not so important, because all a founder can do is block changes to the trust deed.
 Nothing else.

-However, it is more convenient for you to act because it limits the number of people involved.
+However, it is more convenient for you to act as the founder because it limits the number of people involved.